 Dear Care and Feeding,

-I have a 14-year-old stepson who I first met when he was a toddler.
+I have a 14-year-old stepson whom I first met when he was a toddler.
 He spent weekends with his father and me until he was 7, when he moved in with us because his mom moved out of state and we were awarded physical custody.
 When we got married several years ago, I asked him what he wanted to call me, and he said “Mom.”
-He is smart, bright, funny, generous, and has a heart of gold.
+He is smart, bright, funny, and generous, and he has a heart of gold.
 He deserves to have present, loving parents as much as every single kid out there does.
 And yet, I do not love him.

 I go through the motions of what I know a parent is supposed to provide her child.
 I do the things, buy the stuff, spend the time, ask the questions, try to engage.
 And I feel none of it.
 I know the difference because his father and I have our own biological children now, and what my heart feels for my own is everything that I don’t feel for my stepson.